elephantscale/HI-labs/hadoop-admin/sqoop/README.txt

-== STEP 3) Installing sqoop (if not installed) sqoop should be installed, if not - 'sudo yum install --assumeyes sqoop' sudo ln -s ~/HI-labs/hadoop-dev/lib/mysql-connector-java-5.1.31-bin.jar mysql-connector-java.jar #give it mysql connector (adjust the path if needed):
+== STEP 3) Installing sqoop (if not installed) sqoop should be installed, if not - 'sudo yum install --assumeyes sqoop' sudo ln -s ~/HI-labs/hadoop-dev/lib/mysql-connector-java-5.1.31-bin.jar /var/lib/sqoop/mysql-connector-java.jar #give it mysql connector (adjust the path if needed):

 == STEP 4) Operate sqoop for lookups sqoop help